Akarshit/example-storefront/.moc/project-hooks/README.md

-This directory contains project hooks for the Reaction development environment.
+This directory contains project hooks for the development environment.
 They are invoked from the reaction-next build tools which operate across all projects to aid with orchestration.